ravijanjam/qkw/README.md

 * Add a _help-string_ or _note_ with the associated data.
 * Similar functionality, but different command base/ options can be tagged without having to remember them.
 * Store the data in a file rather than a executable script, and also search for the content.
-* Save/retrieve the script-data formatted as it is to/from a file.
+* Save/retrieve the script formatted as a string, as it is to/from a file.
-* Use this as a _clipboard_ to store the stdout/stderr for inspection or analysis elsewhere.
+* Use this as a _clipboard_ to store the stdout/stderr for inspection or analysis.

 For example: